JaberQezelbash/LangGraph-AzureAI-Agents/README.md

 ## Author’s Note

-This project was built as a practical end-to-end deployment, not only as a notebook.
-The main value is the full path from local Python code to LangGraph orchestration to Azure App Service deployment and a live API demo.
+This project is a practical, end-to-end demonstration of a cloud-deployed multi-agent clinical AI system.
+It uses LangGraph to orchestrate multiple agent responsibilities, including message triage, workflow routing, mock EHR/context lookup, safety checks, and response generation, while Azure App Service provides the deployment layer for a live FastAPI-based API demo.
+I developed a real deployable AI-agent product: from local Python development, to LangGraph workflow design, to Azure deployment, to a public Swagger API interface that can be tested in production-like conditions.